StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
 - Description: Whether to enable the lock manager.
-The lock manager provides central management for locks.
+The lock manager performs central management for locks.
 For example, it can control whether to refine the granularity of metadata locks from the database level to the table level.
 - Introduced in: v3.3.0

 ##### lock_manager_enable_using_fine_granularity_lock